|Who||Andrea Gonzalez Caballero (Guitar)|

 Programme: Spanish guitarist Andrea Gonzalez Caballero is another discovery of this year’s LVHF.
 The winner of the Fernando Sor International Guitar Competition in Rome, Alhambra International Guitar Competition in Valencia and “Golden Melomano” Award was described as the “female voice of the Spanish guitar” by OperaWorld magazine.
 She acquaints the audience with the energetic, turbulent, yet melancholic and gentle work of her compatriots.

 Andrea Gonzales Caballero (Guitar)

 OperaWorld magazine described Andrea Gonzalez Caballero as “the female voice of a Spanish guitar”.
 Andrea is a laureate of several prestigious international guitar competitions: she won first prize and special prize at the Fernando Sora International Guitar Competition 2011 (Rome) and the first prize at the Alhambra 2016 International Guitar Competition (Valencia) as the youngest participant ever.

-The CD released by Naxos in 2017, featuring both contemporary guitar works and compositions by well-known authors as B. Britten, I. Albéniz and F. Tárrega, was critically acclaimed as “a decent, elegant and impressive word for music” (Golden Melomano distinction by music magazine Melomano).
+The CD released by Naxos in 2017, featuring both contemporary guitar works and compositions by well-known authors as Benjamin Britten, Isaac Albéniz and Francisco Tárrega, was critically acclaimed as “a decent, elegant and impressive word for music” (Golden Melomano distinction by music magazine Melomano).